Link Search Menu Expand Document

 For every additional Grade of Success, increase the Terrain Level by 1, to a maximum of [X].

-If the target is already in a similar Terrain (e.g. both Terrains are Weathers), the new Terrain overrides the old one.
+If the target is already in a similar Terrain (e.g. both Terrains are Weathers), the new Terrain overrides the old one for the duration.

 Throw (+2 FP) [Target] [Strikes] [X - Cap 2]